Vidsneezes/VueCountryApi/README.md

 # countrievue

-> a small project to display data from a country rest api
+> A search page to look for countries info

 ## Build Setup